 A lot of my patterns begin with a provisional cast on—the Toddler Ballet Wrap, for example.

 There are a plethora of resources to be found online and in books to help you with this, and there are different ways to do it—but this is my preferred method.

 Starting the Cast On

-Begin by crocheting a chain in a waste yarn -- I would normally chain about 10 more than the number of stitches I want to cast on.
+Begin by crocheting a chain in a waste yarn—we would normally chain about 10 more than the number of stitches we want to cast on.
 Here, there will be 18 stitches.

-Use yarn that is smooth and a little thinner than your working yarn, and a crochet hook a size larger than your needles will be.
+Use yarn that is smooth and a little thinner than your working yarn,... and crochet hook a size larger than your needles will be.
 This makes a looser, airier chain for picking up those stitches.Continue to 2 of 3 below.

 02 of 03